 Well, until we discovered that sharing meant we actually got to taste more of everything, that is.

 In the spirit of sharing (and let’s be honest, stuffing ourselves full of haloumi and chorizo), we’re choosing to tapas into our love for the original share plates, straight from Spain.
 Prepare to feast at Brisbane tapas spots so good, even those friends who usually take a cue from Gandalf and insist ‘you shall not tapas’ will be won over.

 And yes, we’re talking about the real deal – not just share plates masquerading under the good tapas name (we’re looking at you, cheeseburger sliders).

 Far from traditional, but always on point is just one way to describe the amazing tapas at Soul Bistro.
-Hidden within Milton’s suburban scene, this restaurant is one worth seeking, with its slow cooked pork belly alone being an absolute smorgasbord for the senses.
-Further putting the soul in Soul Bistro is the chicken and prawn san choi bow, chorizo tater tots with melted blue cheese and sticky lamb belly ribs tapa plates, whose richness will leave you floating on cloud nine.
+Hidden within Milton’s suburban scene, this restaurant is one worth seeking, with its fried pork belly alone being an absolute smorgasbord for the senses.
+Further putting the soul in Soul Bistro is the sweet potato chips with a side of kimchi, chickpea battered whiting fillet and their haloumi and vegetable fritters, whose richness will leave you floating on cloud nine.

 Come for the inventive pop-culture inspired cocktails, stay because you’re full of tapas and literally can’t move.
-After a face-stuffing session of grilled halloumi with sautéed chorizo and spiced potatoes with tomato, basil and garlic aioli, we’re pretty sure this canvas won’t be white by the end.
+After a face-stuffing session of grilled halloumi with sautéed chorizo and the beloved patatas bravas with tomato relish, basil and garlic aioli, we’re pretty sure this canvas won’t be white by the end.
 Want a tip?
 Head in for tequila Tuesday to forget just how much you gorged on.